 This week I’ve been to M&S, bought things from ilumi World and Holland & Barrett online and there are still things I’ve tried once at the Allergy Show but cannot ever find in the shops.
 I am ashamed to admit I also bought some Plamil chocolate and coconut oil on Amazon… it was a good price, Amazon asked me if I wanted them…

 Why do none of the supermarkets near me stock Coconut Collaboratives ice cream? or Pudology puddings? or Mozzarizella dairy free cheese? or BFree Wraps – where have these gone to?
 Did I dream them up at the show?
-They were so amazing but never seen again, not least from their own website.
+They were so amazing but never seen again, unless you order direct from their own website.

 What would you love to see happening that isn’t?
 What do you crave that isn’t readily available?